 However, if your second offense takes place within 5 years of your first offense, there is a mandatory minimum of 10-day imprisonment you will have to serve, and you can still be sentenced to up to nine months.

 How long your license is revoked for can also change depending on when your first and second offenses take place.
 If your second offense happens within five years of your first, your license will be revoked for a minimum of five years, but if it’s been more than five years, the revocation periods associated with a first offense will be used.

 Additionally, if your second DUI conviction happens within five years of your first, you will be required to complete DUI school following your conviction because your license can be reinstated.

-This is why having an attorney representing you is so important: with an experienced, competent DUI attorney on your side, you have a better chance of obtaining the best outcome possible in your unique circumstances.
+This is why having a dedicated 2nd DUI lawyer representing you is so important: with an experienced, competent DUI attorney on your side, you have a better chance of obtaining the best outcome possible in your unique circumstances.

-Finding an Attorney for a Second DUI Charge in Palm Beach and Broward County
+Finding an Attorney for a 2nd DUI Charge in Florida

 You can see that being charged with a second DUI offense in Florida — and the potential outcomes you could face — is not as simple as you might think.
 Many factors can play into the sentence you are facing like your blood alcohol level, how long it’s been since your first offense took place, your age, who was with you in the vehicle, and whether anyone was hurt or any property was damaged.

 This is why it’s so important to hire an attorney if you have been charged with a second DUI.
-From the time you are charged with a second DUI to after you find out what your sentence will be, a DUI attorney is an invaluable resource.
+A 2nd DUI attorney is an invaluable resource from the time you are charged with a second DUI to after you find out what your sentence will be.

 “…Matthew was very good, all my charges were dropped and I never set foot inside a court room.
 I was arrested for DUI, I refused the field sobriety test, blew .05 on the breathelizer, and refused a urine test.
 After I hired Matthew, the damaged stopped.
 Best case scenario outcome….” – anonymous